evrythng/dashboard-components-starter/README.md

 For example, running `gulp component --name my-search-toolbar --parent toolbars` will create a `my-search-toolbar` component at `src/components/toolbars/my-search-toolbar`.

-### Using base widget component
+### Using the Base Widget Component

-In order to provide consistent user experience of widgets, dashboard introduces `<evtx-widget-base>` higher-order component providing access to such a base features as widget resizing, hiding or cloning as well as widget configuration.
-It is not strictly required to use it but it will ensure your user have consistent experience for dashboard overall.
+In order to provide a consistent user experience of widgets, the Dashboard introduces the `<evtx-widget-base>` higher-order component providing access to such common features as widget resizing, hiding, or cloning, as well as widget configuration.
+It is not strictly required to use it but it will ensure your users have a consistent experience from their Dashboard overall.

-Base widget component allows you to:
+The base widget component allows you to:
-* Resize and move widget within the section grid
+* Resize and move the widget within the section grid.
-* Clone widget for rapid prototyping of your dashboard
+* Clone the widget for rapid prototyping of your Dashboard layout.
-* Hide unnecessary widget without deleting data about its state
+* Hide unnecessary widgets without deleting data about its state.
-* Configure widget if it exports any customizable properties
+* Configure the widget if it exports any customizable properties.
-* Show spinner when loading
+* Show a spinner when loading.
-* Refresh widget content on configuration update
+* Refresh the widget content on configuration update.

 But in order to access all these features it requires you to explicitly pass data object representing widget to it.
 This object could be accessed as a `evtWidget` binding on your widget and contains basic information about your widget instance.

-Check `my-map` component for more examples on implementing and using widget configuration.
+Check the `my-map` component for more examples on implementing and using widget configuration.